C# Dictionary: Complete Guide [2022]

 The most common way to retrieve a value from a dictionary is using TryGetValue, which gets a value without throwing exceptions.

-Besides the standard Dictionary, there are other implementation of IDictionary interface:
+Besides the standard Dictionary, there are other implementations of IDictionary interface:

 - The Dictionary class does not guarantee the order in which it will return values, but OrderedDictionary does.